ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 tags : [types,programming]
 ---

-This is my (mostly wrong) way of understanding types.
+This is my current intuition on types.
 I heard the best way to get feedback on the internet is to publish something inaccurate, so there you have it.

 <!-- more -->